Radio acoustic ranging: Later development

-The U.S. Coast and Geodetic Survey launch USC&GS Helianthus, which operated from 1919 to 1939, mostly in the waters of the Territory of Alaska.
-She is equipped with an antenna wire for radio acoustic ranging operations.

-A U.S. Coast and Geodetic Survey illustration of a "radio-sonobuoy" in operation.

-A U.S. Coast and Geodetic Survey officer aboard a survey ship prepares a bomb for use in radio acoustic ranging during hydrographic survey operations.

-A 1936 U.S. Coast and Geodetic Survey illustration of a "radio-sonobuoy."
-The buoys entered service in July of that year.

-The U.S. Coast and Geodetic Survey launch USC&GS Pratt putting to sea to serve as a hydrophone station ship for the survey ship USC&GS Hydrographer during radio acoustic ranging operations in the Gulf of Mexico sometime between 1933 and 1937.
-She flies the United States Coast and Geodetic Survey flag from her mast and the national ensign at her stern.

-Operating in the Pacific Ocean off Oregon in 1924, Guide became the first ship to employ radio acoustic ranging operationally.
+Operating in the Pacific Ocean off Oregon in 1924, Guide became the first ship to employ RAR operationally.
 Off Oregon that year, she successfully employed the technique at a distance of 206 nmi between the ranging explosion and the remote hydrophones detecting its sound and in the process achieved the first observed indication of the ocean sound layer that was later called the sound fixing and ranging (SOFAR) channel or deep sound channel (DSC).
 In 1928, French investigators extended this range, detonating a 30-kg (66-pound) explosive in the Mediterranean Sea between Algiers in French Algeria and Toulon, France, and detecting the sound at a range of 400 nmi.